forestgrape/coronavirus/covid19.md

 [to be done]
 Over 90 % of people are adverse effects free a couple of weeks after a SARS-CoV-2 infection.
 Regarding athletes, countless have been diagnosed with Covid-19: Many of them competed in professional sports just a few weeks later and - to my knowledge - long-term adverse effects haven't been observed for any athlete.
 Athletes often have good fitness, do regular exercise and eat healthily .
 A healthy lifestyle including [movement](#movement) helps everybody to be in good health.

 Nevertheless for some people a healthy life-style is not enough and some experience [long lasting effects](#long-lasting-effects).
-How to better recover in [Literature Recovery](#literature-recovery).

 ### Literature Recovery
 * A recommended read is [Long COVID: A Primer for Family Physicians](#greenhalgh-nov2020) by Greenhalgh and Knight
 * More detailed reads are [Management of post-acute covid-19 in primary care](#greenhalgh-aug2020) by Greenhalgh et al and [The Stanford Hall consensus statement for post-COVID-19 rehabilitation](#barker-davies) by Barker-Davies et al

+### How to Recover
+[in work]
+How to optimally recover is addressed in papers listed in [Literature Recovery](#literature-recovery).

 ### Long Lasting Effects
 Sometime long lasting symptoms such as fatigue and decreased physical fitness can occur, called long Covid/long-haulers.
 Tissues damage which needs some time to repair can be a cause ([Marshall](#marshall)).
 Another cause for long covid can be that immune system overshoots.
 To prevent the latter moderate [movement](#movement) can help.

 ## Fatality Rate